AndreBaltazar8/ablac/docs/subparsers.md

 package.
 The package may expose normal Abla functions or a richer `$architecture` grammar while both lower to ordinary LLVM inline assembly.

-Whole ABI leaves can instead use `extern:"naked-inline-assembly"`.
-That form accepts no value operands and must be the only executable expression in its Abla function; its template owns the complete prologue, return convention, and return instruction.
-It exists for context-switch and interrupt leaves, not as the default for individual instructions.
+Whole ABI leaves put the generic `@naked` annotation on an ordinary Abla function whose sole expression calls the same `extern:"inline-assembly"` boundary. `@naked` is a function code-generation property: it is independent from the architecture provider and from `@export` or other linkage policy.
+A naked body accepts no assembly value operands and owns the complete prologue, return convention, and return instruction.
+It is intended for context-switch and interrupt leaves, not individual instructions.

 ## Parser stack and safety